 Inside the car there’s space.
 Lots of space.
 The missing engine and gearbox mean everything can be reconfigured inside and no matter in which of the seven seats (yes SEVEN) you sit, none feel cramped for what they’re intended.
 The extra two fold down child seats in the back don’t come as a trade off for luggage space either, as the traditional ‘engine bay’ can hold a number of decent sized bags or a set of golf clubs.

 Aside from its Tardis-like feel, the interior’s dominated by the impressively huge, central touchscreen display from which all-things-electronic are almost infinitely configurable.
 Like any high end racing car, the control systems can all be tailored and tweaked to optimise performance, drivability, comfort and here of course, energy management.

 The car’s operating system is permanently ‘connected’ through 3G networks and Tesla can send out software updates, much like you get on your iPhone, to add new features and functionality at no extra cost.
 Consider this: if you buy a new Mercedes, Jaguar or BMW, the car is what it is on the day you hand over your money and will be forever more, not here, it’s a constantly evolving product…much like a racing car I guess.
-Hear me explain a bit more about that here.

 The Life Electric